SuppliedOrange/wbsender/README.md

 Send webhooks through a website.
 Real innovative, I know.
 <br>
 This is my first website.
-I used bootstrap, primarily.
+I primarily used bootstrap so this took me only a couple of days.
 <br>
 Sorry not sorry for the cluttered javascript.